 Why do you need to inspect equipment before providing repair cost estimates?

-Because without doing so, one can only speculate as to equipment condition and faults, and what YOUR equipment needs to run beautifully again.
+Because without inspection, one can only speculate about equipment condition, faults, and what might be needed to get a piece running properly again.

-I’m immensely proud of our reputation and the trust people have in Liquid Audio, but it’s no accident.
-Diagnosing what a piece of equipment needs is part of our process.
-It creates happy customers, and guesswork plays no part in it.
-Everything we do is determined by careful, hands-on assessment, testing and measurement: the way it should be done.
+I’m proud of our reputation and the trust people have in Liquid Audio, but it truly didn’t come about by accident.
+Carefully diagnosing what a piece of equipment needs is part of our process, and guesswork plays no part in it.
+Each piece receives the hands-on assessment, testing and diagnosis it needs.
+That’s how this process should be done, and despite some wanting me to guess, I won’t do it.

 Guesswork

-Say your amplifier won’t turn on.
+Let’s say your amplifier won’t turn on.
 Why not?
-There is no way to know without inspecting it.
-The repair costs vary depending on the failure mode, so this isn’t something one should guess about.
+The repair costs vary greatly, depending on the failure mode, so this isn’t something one should guess about.
 What if your turntable won’t play records?
-Does it need a new idler wheel, belt or repair to the drive circuit?
-Who knows?!
+Is it a belt, a motor, a switch?
+Who knows, but know this: nobody can know without inspecting it and diagnosing the issues.

 guessing

 How would you feel if you threw away a perfectly repairable piece of equipment because of an incorrect guess?
 Well, that’s exactly what happened with this Sansui AU-317 integrated amplifier, below.
-The same technician deemed a Marantz CD-52 I recently repaired “Unrepairable and should be thrown away”.
+The same technician deemed a Marantz CD-52 “Unrepairable and should be thrown away”.
+I fixed that one, too; it had only a minor fault.

-Both repairs were straightforward and affordable, saving both pieces when they were otherwise being thrown away.
-Nobody knows exactly what your equipment needs without inspecting it.
-Some folks don’t know even when they HAVE inspected it!
+Both repairs saved pieces of equipment that were otherwise being thrown away, proof that nobody knows what your equipment needs without inspecting it, and some don’t even know when they HAVE inspected it!

 Estimates vs Quotes